 1. Summary: A Brief Snapshot

 At the heart of innovative technology and products lies exceptional human creativity.
 Our brains are practically wired to create and innovate newness.
-Naturally, the influx of products entering, the market, creates a consumer frenzy.
-Suddenly, everything is commodified entities with a dollar-sign attached to them.
-Their inherent value lies in how much consumers covet the item.
+Naturally, the influx of products entering the market creates a consumer frenzy.
+Suddenly, everything is a commodified entity with a dollar-sign attached to it.
+Its inherent value lies in how much consumers covet the item.

 How we live today is inflicting a deep ecological impact on planet earth.
 Furthermore, as urban landscapes inevitably expand, we continue to encroach on the territory of the natural world.

-Throughout the drama encapsulating mining magnates, environmentalists and ecologists, Rayson combines their fictional voices to echo a cautionary tale on how self-interest and misconception about ‘The Other’ may distort rationality.
-When the CEO of Powerhouse mining, Harry Jewell bursts into a Wildlife Rescue Centre in Cape Otway, holding a critically injured and endangered Tiger Quoll, he inadvertently catalyzes a conflict that will draw out the prejudices withheld by the trio of environmentalists.
+Throughout the drama encapsulating mining magnates, environmentalists and ecologists, Rayson combines their fictional voices to echo a cautionary tale of how self-interest and misconception about ‘the other’ may distort rationality.
+When the CEO of Powerhouse mining, Harry Jewell, bursts into a wildlife rescue centre in Cape Otway, holding a critically injured and endangered tiger quoll, he inadvertently catalyses a conflict that will draw out the prejudices withheld by the trio of environmentalists.

 I encourage you to think about the lessons embedded in the play.
-What is the take-home messages YOU have discovered?
+What are the take-home messages YOU have discovered?

-- What is the message playwright attempting to deliver to her audiences?
+- What is the message the playwright is attempting to deliver to her audiences?

 - When you finished the play, what feelings were you left with?

 - Which characters did you find likeable?
 Who aggravated you the most?
-And most importantly, evidence why you feel that way!
-Is it because of their problematic ways of dealing with an ideological crisis?
+And most importantly, provide evidence for why you felt that way!
+Was it because of their problematic ways of dealing with an ideological crisis?
 Or their fierce passion towards upholding moral conviction?